eschilb/tiy_assignments/day_22/user_stories.md

 5. Sets a daily goal.
 6. Goes back to home page.
 7. Sends invite to her husband.

+### Testing

+1. A/B Test to make all navigation at the top a button
+2. A/B test remove icons on navigation bar
+3. A/B test use two buttons with text for basics and placement test

 Toni the Teenager